Hacking row: Pressure mounts on News of the World

 News International remains under pressure from public figures affected by the phone-hacking scandal after its apology and admission of liability.

-The News of the World's owner admitted there were at least eight victims and has put aside £20m for compensation.
+It admitted there were at least eight victims of hacking by News of the World and has put aside £20m in compensation.

 News International's admission risks opening it up to more legal action.

 Lord Prescott, who says he was a hacking victim, wants parent company News Corp's proposed takeover of BSkyB delayed while police investigate.

 But the government said its decision on the merger would not be influenced by the hacking controversy.

 During a campaign visit to Swindon, Labour leader Ed Miliband said it was important to "get to the bottom of any criminal behaviour" and establish "who knew about these actions and when".

 For years News International insisted there had been just one "rogue" reporter involved in the hacking of phones.

 BBC media correspondent Torin Douglas says now more public figures could sue, MPs claim Parliament has been misled, and some lawyers say there is likely to be greater pressure on the police to bring charges.